smart-data-models/dataModel.Aeronautics/FlightNotification/doc/spec.md

     "dataProvider": "Employee 001"
 }
 ```
-#### FlightNotification NGSI V2 normalized Example
+#### FlightNotification NGSI-v2 normalized Example
-Here is an example of a FlightNotification in JSON format as normalized.
-This is compatible with NGSI V2 when not using options and returns the context data of an individual entity.
+Here is an example of a FlightNotification in JSON-LD format as normalized.
+This is compatible with NGSI-v2 when not using options and returns the context data of an individual entity.
 ```json
 {
     "id": "3732:2020-12-09T19:01:35.865Z",